colintakeda/data-science_team-H/Final_Report.md

 standardizing the average lap time successfully minimizes the effect of circuit.

-#### Modeling by standard average lap time
+#### Modeling by Standard Average Lap Time

-First, let’s model the ***entire data set*** to get a sense of how informative a linear model is for our dataset, solely based upon driver, constructor, and a combination of the two.
+First, let’s model the a subset of the data that has completed times to get a sense of how informative a linear model of **standarderized average lap time** is for our dataset, solely based upon driver, constructor, and a combination of the two.

 ``` r